Rajkot: Industry

 Products made in Rajkot include jewellery, silk embroidery and watch parts.
 Industrial products include bearings, diesel engines, kitchen knives and other cutting appliances, watch parts (cases and bracelets), automotive parts, forging industry, casting industry, machine tools, share market and software development.
 The city is also home to several CNC machine and auto parts manufacturers.

 There are about 500 foundry units in Rajkot.
 The cluster came up mainly to cater to the casting requirements of the local diesel engine industry.
 The geographical spread of the cluster includes Aji Vasahat, Gondal Road, Bhavanagar Road areas, Shapar, Veraval and Metoda.
 The majority of foundry units in Rajkot produce grey iron castings for the domestic market.
 About 2% of the foundry units export castings such as electric motor castings and automobile castings.

 Rajkot also houses Western Region Pipelines Headquarter of Indian Oil Corporation Limited (IOCL) near Gauridad village.
 Also natural gas industries like GSPL and GSPC are also present.
 A petroleum depot of IOCL is also present.

 In the near future, the government of Gujarat will allocate large land areas for the development of Special Economic Zone which will be split into three areas and will include industries such as software and automobiles.
 As per recent market reviews, Rajkot is becoming Asia's biggest automobile zone.

-Rajkot was formerly the leading centre in India in the field of diesel engine and submersible pumps.
-Submersible pumps are still manufactured in the city and marketed throughout India, with some of the larger manufacturers also exporting them.

 Infrastructure

 Rajkot Greenfield Smart City

-The city involves development of a Green Field Area covering approximately 930 acres of land with an estimated project cost of Rs 2100 cr.
-The project is envisaged to have world class, Smart physical infrastructure with utilities that are environment friendly, sustainable, functionally smart and technology driven.
+The city of Rajkot involves development of a Green Field Area covering approximately 930 acres of land with an estimated project cost of Rs 2100 cr.
+Design planned by INI design studio, the project is envisaged to have world class, Smart physical infrastructure with utilities that are environment friendly, sustainable, functionally smart and technology driven.
+The Rajkot Smart City Plan achieved a perfect score of 81 out of 81 points and was awarded the highest Platinum rating by the Indian Green Building Council (IGBC), making it the first green-rated Platinum-level Smart City in India.

+The Rajkot Municipal Corporation (RMC) has secured the third rank in the Indian Smart Cities Awards Content (ISAC) 2022 for its project of rejuvenating Atal Sarovar in area specific development component of Smart City initiative.
+Rajkot’s smart city plan involves a new water management system.